 Next, the question is whether the age of consent now available in the Act to take a man's offence out of the category of offence should be preserved at 16 as at present or should be raised to 18.
-Those who have some experience of courts know that the offences that really are brought up before courts are only cases where there has been method of committing sexual offence.
-Invariably cases come before a court when, without the consent of the parents or the girl, some rufflan or rowdy or an objectionable some of the parents of the girl, some rufflan or rowdy or an objectionable some or of the parents of the p person carries away young girls, and then forces the court to take cogniz-ance of the offence, certainly at the initiation of the persons concerned.
+Those who have some experience of courts know that the offences that really are brought up before courts are only cases where there has been kidnapping, violence and some heinous method of committing sexual offence.
+Invariably cases come before a court when, without the consent of the parents or the girl, some rufflan or rowdy or an objectionable sort of person carries away young girls, and then forces the court to take cogniz-ance of the offence, certainly at the initiation of the persons concerned.
 And in all those cases, if we examine our own experience, what invariably is found is that the girl who has been carried away oftentimes is a witness to show that she has given consent, and the prosecution proves useless.
 In and the prosecution proves useless.
 In fact, this Bill is not expected to-nor do I believe it will-prevent all kinds of objectionable relations between young girls and boys of a particular age.
 If social standards have to be raised, surely the law must come to assist and help.
 If an offence of this kind cannot be contemplated with imkind cannot be contemplated with impunity, then there is some check.
 Surely, that, we can expect, and there-fore, to my mind it looks that the age of consent which is oftentimes used now at 16 dangerously, may as well be raised to 18.